Nevada Laws on Theft, Larceny, and Shoplifting

 • intentionally stealing a firearm or motor vehicle.

 (Nev.
-Rev. Stat. § 205.220 (2020).)
+Rev. Stat. § 205.220 (2025).)

-Misdemeanor Theft and Petit Larceny
+What Are the Penalties for Misdemeanor Theft and Petit Larceny in Nevada?

 Theft and larceny are considered misdemeanors in Nevada if the value of the goods, services, or property stolen is less than $1,200.
 A person convicted of a misdemeanor faces up to six months in jail and a fine of $1,000.

-Felony Theft and Grand Larceny
+What Are the Penalties for Felony Theft and Grand Larceny in Nevada?

-Category D felonies.
 Theft and grand larceny are considered category D felonies if the value of the property or services involved is more than $1,200 but less than $5,000.
-Category D felonies may be punished by one to four years in prison and a fine up to $5,000.
+Theft of between 2 and 9 used catalytic converters is also a category D felony.

-Category B felonies.
 Nevada divides category B felonies into three levels of punishment as follows:

 • A repeat offense for stealing a vehicle—within five years of each other—is a class B felony, punishable by one to six years in prison and a fine up to $5,000.

-• For property stolen valued at $25,000 or more but less than $100,000, or when the property is a firearm (any value), a conviction is punishable by one to 10 years in state prison and a fine up to $10,000.
+• For property stolen valued at $25,000 or more but less than $100,000, or when the property is a firearm (any value), a conviction is punishable by one to 10 years in state prison and a fine of up to $10,000.

 Restitution